A Project billing method is a way in which your project costs will be calculated and invoiced to your clients.

 Flat Amount for Tasks

 This is similar to Flat Project Amount but you set the flat amount for each task in your project.
 This amount will not depend on the number of hours logged to tasks.
-Please note that when you select this billing method your tracked hours will be shown as non-billable since you do not invoice the hours but a flat amount.
+You can still mark hours as billable or non-billable for reporting reasons.
+Please note that if you create an invoice for a project with flat amount for tasks all tracked hours for that project will be marked as billed.

 If you add “total project cost” as budget method, the task “flat amount” will be summed up and will create the total budget automatically: